The Drawing Board

 And yet many retailers have decided the “store of the future” is one that gets you to look back down at your phone instead as soon as you walk in the door — to tweet out their hashtag, take selfies with their Instagram-bait decor, scan QR codes, pull up digital coupons, and so on.
 They’re turning their biggest strength into another weakness.

-5. Commodification and Brand Lifespan
+5. Commoditization and Brand Lifespan

 The “lifestyle” startup brands are certainly not shy about selling, but they’re often doing it with direct response tactics that are undermining their brand value even as they build it.
 And digital commerce is a particularly awkward fit for fashion, where the hottest products and brands are often the least convenient or micro-targeted.
 So much of what makes something cool is that it’s hard to get in ways apart from price: only sold in limited quantities, in certain places or at certain times.